Considerations for Overriding Standard Buttons | Salesforce

 You can override buttons on the detail page but not the edit page of a record.

-Buttons on lookup dialogs and tabs cannot be changed.
+You can’t change buttons on lookup dialogs, reports, or tabs.
 However, you can change the buttons on list view and search result layouts under search layouts.